KyranFang/Awesome-Paper-for-DCAI-in-Tabular-Data/README.md

 | BIRD           | Text2SQL      | 2023 | [Link](https://arxiv.org/pdf/2305.03111.pdf)  [Repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird)|

 ## Data-Centric AI in Tabular Data Management
 We have collected recent influential papers on Data-Centric AI Technologies employed to enhance the performance of LLMs in tabular data-related tasks, with annotations on the relevant technology classes featured in these papers.
-Here, `FS` stands for Feature Selection and `FG` for Feature Generation.
+Here, `FS` stands for Feature Selection, `FG` for Feature Generation and `DA` for data augmentation.
 The papers listed below are arranged in a roughly chronological order of publication.

 | Venue     | Paper                                                        |                            Links                             |   Tags    | TLDR                                                         |
 | :-------- | :----------------------------------------------------------- | :----------------------------------------------------------: | :-------: | :----------------------------------------------------------- |